 Teaching gifted students

-I am very passionate about teaching talented high school students and exposition of science.
+I am passionate about teaching talented high school students and exposition of science.
 Here are some initiatives I've been involved in:

 Polish Children's Fund